 Flash and HTML5:

-All of these scenarios prove that HTML 5 is not a replacement for Flash.
+All of these scenarios remove Misunderstandings About HTML5 is, that it is not a replacement for Flash.
 Both technologies do have similarities but on the large scale they are different from each other.
 So you cannot call HTML 5 to be a replacement or substitute for Flash.